|

 Different properties:

-Saturn’s rings consist of objects which are up to several meters in size.
+Saturns rings consist of objects, which are up to several metres in size.
 However, there are significant differences between the individual rings.
 Only few particles smaller than 5 cm are present in the B ring and the inner areas of the A ring, while they occur more frequently in the C ring and outer A ring.

-Further rings have been found in the inner and outer areas of the B ring which are several hundred kilometers wide and contain highly differing quantities of material.
-A thick, 5,000 km wide core contains a number of bands in which the density is four times higher than in the A ring and nearly 20 times higher than in the C ring.
+Further rings have been found in the inner and outer areas of the B ring, which are several hundred kilometres wide and contain highly differing quantities of material.
+A thick, 5,000 km-wide core contains a number of bands in which the density is four times higher than in the A ring and nearly twenty times higher than in the C ring.

-The chemical analysis of the A ring indicate unexpectedly pure grains of ice containing certain silicate admixtures toward the center.
+The chemical analysis of the A ring indicates unexpectedly pure grains of ice containing certain silicate admixtures toward the centre.
 In contrast to the relatively unstructured A ring and the wavy structure present in the C ring, the B ring shows numerous additional structural characteristics (3).

 Conclusion:

-The notion that these rings developed through natural processes is hardly plausibly.
+The notion that these rings developed through natural processes is hardly plausible.
 They give the impression that for some reason they were formed and structured in precisely the manner we see them today.

 These 60 | Menu |